eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

   - `system` uses the package installed OpenSSL library in the system.
 Use this option when you build on your AArch64 Linux system.
   - `path_to_library` uses an OpenSSL v1.1.x library that's already built.
 You can use `${OPENJ9_CC_DIR}/${OPENJ9_CC_PREFIX}/libc/usr` as `path_to_library` when you are configuring in the Docker container.
   - Using `--with-openssl=fetched` will fail during the build in the Docker environment.

+:pencil: **DDR support:** You can build DDR support only on AArch64 Linux.
+If you are building in a cross-compilation environment, you need the `--disable-ddr` option.

 ### 6. Build
 :penguin: